National Park Service, Interior.

 Within the analysis, the term “commenter” refers to an individual, business, or organization that responded.
 The term “comments” refers to statements made by a commenter.

-1. There were a variety of commenters, including the Personal Watercraft Industry Association and United States Coast Guard (USCG), who proposed the flat wake zone should apply to all motorized vessels.
+1. There were a variety of commenters, including the Personal Watercraft Industry Association and United States Coast Guard (USCG), who Start Printed Page 17295proposed the flat wake zone should apply to all motorized vessels.

 NPS Response: The National Park Service concurs with the commenters.
 The preferred alternative in the LMP has been modified and clearly applies the flat wake zone to all motorized vessels.
 The intention of the flat wake zone is to provide a safe shoreline environment for water recreation.
 The Lake Management Plan has been modified based on public comment and consultation with the respective states of Nevada and Arizona to read, “A 200-foot flat wake zone will be applied to all beaches occupied by bathers, boats at the shoreline, swimmers in the water or persons at the shoreline.”
 A future rulemaking will extend this provision to all boats.